Ph.D. Michigan State University, 1980

 Fax: (269) 671-2104

 I retired from MSU in May 2018 and am now Professor Emeritus at KBS.
-Currently, I am working to finish a second edition of Community Ecology, co-authored with Brian McGill (U. of Maine) and scheduled to be published by Oxford University Press in May 2019.
-Updates on this second edition will be posted below
+My last major activity as a professor was to finish a second edition of my textbook in Community Ecology, which is now co-authored with Brian McGill (U. of Maine) and was published by Oxford University Press in 2019.
+The book is available in hardcover and paperback through Oxford University Press, Amazon and other retailers.
+Paperback price around $50 US.

 About the Book